+Note: This section is primarily for my personal reviews and post-mortems.
 If you find it interesting or useful, you’re welcome to read along.

 Why I write this

-Starting this month, I decided to treat investing as something worth doing properly—not something I ignore until volatility forces my attention.
+I decided to treat investing as something worth doing properly—not something I ignore until volatility forces my attention.

-But this month I learned the cost: investing can silently consume time and attention, and my math study and projects slowed down.
+I also admit a human motivation: investing adds a bit of intensity and color to life.
+But I learned the cost early: investing can silently consume time and attention, and my math study and projects slow down.

 That is why I document and review: to keep investing explainable, repeatable, and in the background, so I can go further without sacrificing what matters most.